- Kari kolehmainen Samaa tarkoittava suhdelaskenta

 Platonin luolaesimerkki

-The idea of the shadows formating reality has the similar idea with EPC calculation.
-Visual Geometry (Phi-geometry) is one part of the calculation.
+The idea of the shadows formating reality has the similar idea with EP Calculation.
+Visual Geometry is one part of the calculation.
 Calculation opens into the energy section, because shadows belong to energy of the light.
 The light covers the surface on which the shadows appear.
-EPC calculation defines case after case, the unidentified values "by way of the shadows".
+EP Calculation defines case after case, the unidentified values "by way of the shadows".
 (887)

 Plato had the idea of the light behind the all.
 Later Albert Einsteind did the same observation as the speed of light.

-The EPC calculation phenomena are like barrels.
+The EP Calculation phenomena are like barrels.
 They look different, but they are ultimately synonymous with each other.

 29.3.2015*13:20 (887 - 74)